rizkyfernanda/P1--Predicting-Forex-Regression/README.md

 ![Current EUR-IDR Exchange Rates](https://github.com/rizkyfernanda/P1--Simple-Forex-Regression/blob/main/graphs/COLOURBOX63861798.jpg)

-A general consensus states that the EUR-IDR rates will increase over time.
+Being an Indonesian citizen, we generally knew that the EUR-IDR rates will increase over time.
 Using Linear Regression model and Seasonal ARIMA model, I have predicted what would be the rates for years to come (2026 to 2030).

 Below are the current rates.